-Here's an article by FMS President Luke Chung that was recently published on the Entrepreneurs' Organization, Washington DC web site discussing the need of small business owners to Create a Backup and Disaster Recovery Plan for Your IT System.
+Here’s an article by FMS President Luke Chung that was recently published on the Entrepreneurs’ Organization, Washington DC web site discussing the need for small business owners to Create a Backup and Disaster Recovery Plan for Your IT System.
 Luke has been a member of EO for over a decade and previously served as the Washington DC chapter president.

 The article covers our experiences working with people running small to medium sized organizations, and the challenges they face to address business process continuation issues.
 An overview of the basic steps are covered.